ChromeUniverse/RedstoneBot/README.md

 # RedstoneBot

-The goal of this branch is to migrate bot functionality from Selenium to [Requests](https://requests.readthedocs.io/en/master/), whenever possible.
+The goal of this branch is to migrate web scraping functionality from Selenium to [Requests](https://requests.readthedocs.io/en/master/), whenever possible.

 This should improve performance and reduce the number of dependencies.